drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *this* (vague *this*, sometimes called the *unattended this* or *naked this*)
 I haven't tracked it empirically, but I have many years of anecdotal observations to support this statement: students' uses of the pronoun *this* are often vague.
 I'd go so far as to contend that the majority of students' uses of *This* to start a sentence are vague.
 Consider whether your uses of *this* (especially at the beginning of the sentence) are clear as to what is being pointed back to by the *this.* **Always ask: “This what?” because your readers will be asking that same question.**

-#### titles, articles in periodicals, chapters in edited collections of scholary essays
+#### titles, articles in periodicals, chapters in edited collections of scholarly essays
 Titles of articles in periodicals (newspapers, magazines, scholarly journals) and chapters in edited collections of scholarly essays should be in quotation marks, in title case, no italics, no bolding: Lucas, Brad E. and Drew M. Loewe.
 “Coordinating Citations and the Cartography of Knowledge: Finding True North in Five Scholarly Journals.” *The Changing of Knowledge in Composition: Contemporary Perspectives*, edited by Richard Gebhardt and Lance Massey, Utah State UP, 2011, pp. 264-82.
 #### titles, blog posts or single pages from a website
 Use quotation marks.
 Examples: "Decrying Dialects and Despising Speakers, "About Us," "Our Mission," "Something is Wrong on the Internet."